SpreadZhao/notes_homeworks_new/projects/android/dianbiao/work_on_dianbiao.md

 # 1. Preview & Prepare

-DianBiao is a android program imitated from the real app developed by **Robot xm**.
+DianBiao is an android program imitated from the real app developed by **Robot xm**.

 According to the [python implementation of the authority of Xidian CAS login system](https://github.com/xdlinux/libxduauth), we should firstly send GET http request to below interface: